-The RE is authorised to transact on behalf of the Trust in relation to completing and maintaining, (or refinancing), a loan facility or any other type of financing facility and giving a first ranking mortgage over the property and the rental income from the property.
+The RE is authorised to transact on behalf of the Trust in relation to completing and maintaining (or refinancing) a loan facility or any other type of financing facility and giving a first ranking mortgage over the property and the rental income from the property.
 The RE has no authority to put Trust members at risk for any more than the monies that they have subscribed.
-The RE may appoint agents and delegate some of its functions.
+The RE may appoint agents and delegates to perform some of its functions.